arieees666/arieees666.github.io/README.md

  - February 4, 2021: `Ez finish on the bolt box, halfway done with the crack the hashes challenge.
 No pwn today, but I prepared some challenges to do tomorrow.
 Tried learning crypto, ended up regretting it after being stuck on the math needed.`
  - February 5, 2021: `Bruteforced a wp-admin login form to upload a reverse shell, get user and easily privesc on the coldbox machine.
 Reading writeups to learn better approaches.
 Began reversing + installed tools to find bugs on [REDACTED] target`
  - February 6, 2021: `Finished the chillhack and source boxes on tryhackme, but will still need to review writeups for better approaches.
 Solved some challs from trollcat, proud that I solved the heap pwn chall.
 I'm starting to get the hang of tcache poisoning, need to learn more.`
+ - February 7, 2021: `Rooted the chocolatefactory box using command injection + vi privesc.
+Found a possible vuln on a target I'm researching, but still trying to find a way to exploit it.`